rallyplot/rallyplot/docs/source/installation.md

 ### Library dependencies

-`rallyplot` does **not** vendor low-level system graphics libraries.
+`rallyplot` does not vendor low-level system graphics libraries.
-While these should be included in your distro, please check they are installed when running into dependecy errors:
+While these should be included in your Linux distro, please check they are installed if running into dependency errors:

 - `libEGL.so.1`
 - `libGLX.so.0`